airbnb/appear/README.md

 1. `brew install duti`, which is a tool we use to change default application for filetypes.
 1. `bundle exec rake app_defaults` will assign all source code extensions to open in TmuxIde by default.

+If you have any issues with the app, you can `tail -f /tmp/tmux-ide-*.log` to view log messages.

 ## contributing